Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

 - Refine emotional engagement metrics based on community input.
 - Expand the transparency dashboards to include more granular data.

-## Community Input
+## Community Feedback
-We're seeking your feedback on:
+We're actively gathering feedback on:
-- How clear our emotional metrics are
+- The clarity of our communication
-- The importance of different emotional engagement aspects
+- The relevance of the emotional metrics being developed
-- The effectiveness of our transparency dashboards
+- The usability of the transparency dashboards

 ## Long-term Plans
 - Merging emotional engagement metrics with the Collaborative Evolution Index (CEI)